-Investment return Select and Ultimate Rates: July 1, 2013 to June 30, 2017 5.50% per annum post-retirement 8.00% per annum pre-retirement July 1, 2017 and later 6.00% per annum post-retirement 8.50% per annum pre-retirement Benefit increases after retirement Payment of 2.50% annual benefit increases after retirement are accounted for by using the 6.00% post-retirement assumption (5.5% during 4-year select period), as required by Minnesota Statute.
-Mathematically, this assumption funds a post-retirement benefit increase of 2.4% instead of 2.5%.
+Investment return 8.00% per annum

+Benefit increases after retirement 2.5% per annum.

 Salary increases Reported salary at valuation date increased according to the rate table, to current fiscal year and annually for each future year.
 Prior fiscal year salary is annualized for members with less than one year of service earned during the year.

+Inflation 2.75% per year.

+Payroll growth 3.50% per year.

+Mortality rates

-Payroll growth 3.75% per year.
-Mortality rates Healthy Pre-retirement RP-2000 employee generational mortality table projected with scale AA, white collar adjustment.
-Healthy Post-retirement RP-2000 annuitant generational mortality table projected with scale AA, white collar adjustment.
+Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment.

+Healthy Post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment.

 The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 95.
 We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.

 Disabled RP-2000 disabled mortality table.

 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.

 Withdrawal Select and Ultimate rates based on actual experience.
-Ultimate rates after the third year are shown in rate table.
-Select rates in the first three years are: Year Select Withdrawal Rates 25% 20% 2 20% 3 15%
+Ultimate rates after the third

+year are shown in rate table.
+Select rates in the first three years are:

+Year Select Withdrawal Rates

+1 25%

+2 20%

+3 15%